 Transparency is the bedrock of economic agents’ expectations and accountability.
 We have strengthened our communications policy and the dissemination of information, particularly concerning the decision-making process.
 For example, we publish monthly statements after each monetary policy meeting, as well as biannual economic projections, and we also hold regular press conferences to report on economic performance.
 Additionally, the BCRD publishes quarterly economic reports, the result of all monetary transactions, and guidelines for the implementation of monetary policy through the monetary program.

 In early 2013, our economy was affected by a combination of a moderation in global economic growth and a decline in domestic demand, due to the impact of a new tax reform.
 These factors led to growth of 0.3% during the January-March period of 2013.
-Faced with this reality and in an environment of low inflationary pressures, we decided to cut, by 75 basis points, the monetary policy rate, while releasing around DOP20 billion from legal reserve resources.
+Faced with this reality and in an environment of low inflationary pressure, we decided to cut, by 75 basis points, the monetary policy rate, while releasing around Ps20 billion from legal reserve resources.
 We also eased credit conditions for small debtors, facilitating the recovery of private loans.
 As a result of these measures, as well as increased capital spending in the public sector, the economy recovered to grow 5.5% in 3Q2013.
-We expect this to continue, bringing growth at the end of the year to our projected 3%.
+We expect this to continue, bringing year-end growth to our projected 3%.

-In our objective of maintaining price stability, we would adopt necessary measures to prevent high exchange rate volatility from jeopardizing our inflation target.
+In light of our objective of maintaining price stability, we would adopt necessary measures to prevent high exchange rate volatility from jeopardizing our inflation target.
 The banking sector maintains high levels of solvency, capitalization, and profitability, as well as a long position in foreign currencies, which are factors reducing that vulnerability.
 Additionally, current regulation sets a limit on the channeling of loans to sectors that do not generate foreign exchange currency, mitigating credit exchange risks.
-The banking sector as a whole is funded locally in pesos and does not offer a wide variety of instruments as in developed markets.
+The banking sector as a whole is funded locally in pesos and does not offer as wide a variety of instruments as developed markets.

 Relations with the IMF are excellent.
-Recently, we received welcome feedback regarding the evaluation of the IMF on Post-Program Monitoring (PPM) for the country.
-In the monetary context, as mentioned, we decided to increase the BCRD’s benchmark interest rate by 200 basis points due to strong pressure in the exchange market that would have endangered our inflation target.
+Recently, we received welcome feedback regarding the Fund’s evaluation of Post-Program Monitoring (PPM) for the country.
+In the monetary context, we decided to increase the BCRD’s benchmark interest rate by 200 basis points due to strong pressure in the exchange market that would have endangered our inflation target.
 On the fiscal side, the government has implemented a successful reform that will reduce the deficit by about 4% of GDP.
-I should stress that, over the past eight years, the Dominican Republic has signed two stand-by agreements with the IMF, both very positive for the country; the BCRD fully complied with all the goals set, which allowed us to strengthen our reserves, to meet inflation targets, and contribute to maintaining macroeconomic stability.
+I should stress that, over the past eight years, the Dominican Republic has signed two stand-by agreements with the IMF, both highly positive for the country; the BCRD has fully complied with all set goals, which has allowed us to strengthen our reserves, meet inflation targets, and contribute to maintaining macroeconomic stability.
 We have also passed new laws to strengthen public sector institutions, eliminated several subsidies, and pursued more efficient tax administration.
-Overall, the financial sector has become healthier to the point that today it maintains performance indicators well above international standards.
+Overall, the financial sector has become healthier to the point where today it maintains performance indicators well above international standards.
 We understand that we must focus on completing the PPM agreement, which is scheduled for 2014.
 Depending on local conditions and the international economic climate, the government could evaluate the possibility, in the future, of engaging in a new agreement with the IMF beneficial to the country.

 DOMINICAN REPUBLIC - Finance